NxRoot/wwm-player/README.md

 <p>This software reads multiple txt files with keystroke sequences in order to replay later.</p>

 > ⚠️ **WARNING: Use at Your Own Risk**
-> I'm not sure if you get banned since I haven't been until now.
+> I'm not sure if you get banned, so far nothing happened to me.

 https://github.com/user-attachments/assets/f15f27c5-8565-43d1-8cd5-73f351e13a28